wAnnotate/webAnnotate/static/cosmicdb/README.txt

-GENOMIC_MUT_ALLELE_SEQ - Mutant allele in the genomic change (on the forward strand) AA_WT_ALLELE_SEQ - Wild-type/reference amino acid in the peptide change AA_MUT_ALLELE_SEQ - Mutant amino acid in the peptide change Mutation Description CDS - Type of mutation at the nucloetide level Mutation Description AA - Type of mutation at the amino acid level ONTOLOGY_MUTATION_CODE - Sequence Ontology (SO) code for the mutation GENOMIC_MUTATION_ID - Genomic mutation identifier (COSV) to indicate the definitive position of the variant on the genome.
+GENOMIC_MUT_ALLELE_SEQ - Mutant allele in the genomic change (on the forward strand) AA_WT_ALLELE_SEQ - Wild-type/reference amino acid in the peptide change AA_MUT_ALLELE_SEQ - Mutant amino acid in the peptide change Mutation Description CDS - Type of mutation at the nucleotide level Mutation Description AA - Type of mutation at the amino acid level ONTOLOGY_MUTATION_CODE - Sequence Ontology (SO) code for the mutation GENOMIC_MUTATION_ID - Genomic mutation identifier (COSV) to indicate the definitive position of the variant on the genome.
 This identifier is trackable and stable between different versions of the release